What is the first thing that shows the age of your boat?

 The most important thing, though, is to take care of your marine carpet and protect your pontoon deck.
 After all, that is the home of the life of your party.

-If you want more cleaning tips, check out How To Polish A Pontoon Boat article.
+If you want more cleaning tips, check out the How To Polish A Pontoon Boat article.